Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Probability distributions

 \section{Probability distributions}

-Next, we analyse how much the pollutant concentrations vary over the full lockdown period from mid March until end of April in 2020, compared to the reference year of 2019.
-To visualize how likely certain pollution concentrations are reached, we visualize the empirical probability density functions (PDF) for $NO_{x}$ (Fig. \ref{fig:NO_Distributions}) and PM 10 (Fig. \ref{fig:PM10_Distributions}) at an urban, a suburban and a road location.
+To investigate how likely certain pollution concentrations are reached, the empirical probability density functions (PDF) for $NO_{x}$, $PM 10$ and $PM2.5$ (Fig. \ref{fig:Distributions}) at an urban, a suburban and a road location were visualised.
+To this end, both the normalized histograms and a Gaussian-Kernel estimate of the empirical PDF were plotted \cite{waskom2020seaborn}.

-Overall, the lockdown in 2020 led to lower pollutant concentrations.
 The PDFs in 2019 tend to be broader than in 2020, i.e. reaching higher pollution states more frequently.
 Consistently, the 2020 distributions have a much more pronounced peak at low concentration levels.
 As expected, the pollution levels at the suburban location are generally lower than at the two other sites.
+The PDFs in 2021 are narrow and lower in London compared to 2019 and 2020, this may be due to the better meteorological conditions during Jan-Feb 2021.
+But in Delhi, the PDFs in 2021 are broader than 2019 for PM10 and PM2.5, even though they have similar meteorological conditions.

-We note that the London distributions are all very similar in their peak near 0 concentration with a following decay.
+We note that the London distributions are all very similar in their peak near 0 concentration, with a following decay.
 In contrast, the Delhi data displays a maximum probability density at non-zero values, see e.g. the suburban measurement site.
-This might be explained by the different distributions observed when comparing $NO$ and $NO_{2}$ \cite{williams_superstatistical_2020}.
+This might be explained by the different distributions observed when comparing $NO$ and $NO_{2}$ \citep{williams_superstatistical_2020}.
 In Supplementary Note 2, we further disentangle the impact of $NO$ and $NO_{2}$ for London.